Stratford-on-Avon District Council elections

 Stratford-on-Avon District Council elections are held every four years.
 Stratford-on-Avon District Council is the local authority for the non-metropolitan district of Stratford-on-Avon in Warwickshire, England.
-Since the last boundary changes in 2015, 36 councillors have been elected from 36 wards.
+Since the last boundary changes in 2023, 41 councillors have been elected from 39 wards.
 Prior to 2015 elections were held three years out of every four, with a third of the council elected each time.

-Political control

-The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Since 1974 political control of the council has been held by the following parties:

-Leadership

-The leaders of the council since 2000 have been: